LinuxBeaver/LinuxBeaver/README.md

 may be a good idea. `cd ~/Library/Application Support/gegl/0.4/plug-ins/ # assuming it was installed here sudo xattr -rd com.apple.quarantine *`

-  ## The seven most recommended filters are in this particular order
+  ## The six most recommended filters are in this particular order

 ### 1. GEGL Effects (The layer effects counter part)
 https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/